Leah9/ci_milestone_3/README.md

 * User registration requires restrictions and validation on user input
 * User registration needs explanation of username / password requirements
-* No notification if registration is successful or not
 * Requires minimal bot protection
+* The same term can be added multiple times

+## Resolved Bugs

+* Logging in on Heroku does not work. https://mortgage-glossary.herokuapp.com/login
+    * Secrey key was not entered in Heroku config.

 * Notifications are not obvious enough, need styling
-* The same term can be added multiple times.

-## Resolved Bugs

-* Logging in on Heroku does not work. https://mortgage-glossary.herokuapp.com/login Secrey key was not entered in Heroku config.
+    * Styled with materialize css to match the rest of the site.

+* No notification if registration is successful or not
+    * Now notified with flash message

+* Edit term is displayed on delete page instead of delete
+    * Corrected text

 ## Planned Features